1. Secure the access to applications

 2-step verification is a security measure that helps protect your account from unauthorised access if someone manages to obtain your password.
 An additional layer of security requires a verification code to be entered along with your username and password.

-This code can be delivered to you by SMS, voice mail, or e-mail.
-SMS and voice mail are the preferred means of delivering the verification code.
+This code can be delivered to you by SMS, voice message, or e-mail.
+SMS and voice message are the preferred means of delivering the verification code.
 This is because your e-mail address is already linked to your swift.com account and an external means of providing the authentication code is favoured.

 - Verify the URL of the web page before entering any personal data such as your e-mail address and password.